By: Danny Lipford

 The outdoor kitchen is becoming a reality in many homes.
 Families are creating their own retreats centered around their barbeque grill, so they can spend more time there with family and friends.

-If you’re considering a built-in grill, remember that the materials adjacent to it must be non combustible and countertop materials have to withstand the weather.
+If you’re considering a built-in grill, remember that the materials adjacent to it must be noncombustible and the countertop materials have to withstand the weather.
 So stone or ceramic tiles are a good choice to meet both of those criteria.

-If you’re including a refrigerator in the mix be sure it’s designed for outdoor use, protected from rainfall, and plugged into an outlet with a ground fault circuit interrupter.
+If you’re including a refrigerator in the mix, be sure it’s designed for outdoor use, protected from rainfall, and plugged into an outlet with a ground fault circuit interrupter (GFCI).

 Adding a heat source – like a gas patio heater or portable fireplace – will not only extend the number of days each year you can use the area, but it will also create a great atmosphere when your family and friends gather there in the evenings.

 You May Also Like:

 |How to Plan and Design an Outdoor Kitc...||Completing the Outdoor Kitchen Project||Creating an Outdoor Oasis||Outdoor Kitchen Appliances for Your Home|